klack/klack.cloud/README.md

 - Click on the user icon in the upper right corner and "Change password"
 - Enable the cloud drive on your devices
   - WebDAV URL: `https://your-domain.com/dav`
+    - Windows
+      - Click on the Start icon/Windows icon
+      - Go into "This PC"
+      - In the toolbar choose the option "Computer"
+      - Click on "Map Network drive"
+      - Click
     - Mac
       - Open the Finder on your computer
       - Click on the "Go" menu and select "Connect to Server"